Category

 Execute your hurricane response with the most innovative emergency communications software

-When it comes time to communicate with your people—whether it be office closures or regional evacuations—AlertMedia makes sure that the critical message is delivered to the correct audience and read as quickly as possible.
+When it comes time to communicate with your people—whether it be office closures or regional evacuations—AlertMedia’s mass notification system makes sure the critical message is delivered to the correct audience and read as quickly as possible.
 For example, Moss Construction used AlertMedia to communicate with its dispersed workforce when Hurricane Lane threatened Hawaii in 2018.
 Moss had several construction job sites and solar projects ongoing throughout the islands at the time, with hundreds of workers spread across the islands.

 The Bottom Line